 Life Insurance Can Make Up the Gap

-When you put all that together what you can see is that there needs to be a life insurance policy there to help make up the gap.
+A life insurance policy can help make up the gap.
 The combination of modest retirement funds, a chunk of those funds going to non-covered health related expenses, and a significant reduction in income after the passing of one spouse conspire together to almost demand that a life insurance policy be in force.

 Term Life Insurance is Important for Young Families